YasmineBB/cycle-changes-tracker/README.md

 #### Notepad

-I would also an option for the user to add any notes along the way regarding their symptoms to make it more personalised.
+I would also provide an option for the user to add any notes along the way regarding their symptoms to make it more personalised.

 #### Security of Data

-For the purpose of this project, there isn't a high level of security in terms of securing user data.
+For the purpose of this project, apart from generating a password hash there isn't a high level of security in terms of securing user data on screen, as I wasn't able to implement password masking for this project.
 For example when the user enters their password at the register and login stages, it can be seen on the screen.
+In the future I would implement a method to mask secure data such as passwords.

 ## Data Model